 2295 Dorchester Ave.

-Founded in 1976, the Ice Creamsmith has become a neighborhood staple, famous for its homemade ice cream, produced in small batches.
-The quaint shop serves over 10 flavors, including staples like sweet cream, mocha, chocolate chip, and strawberry, as well as a number of special monthly flavors.
-Over a dozen “mixin’s,” including cookies, coconut, jelly beans, and chocolate covered raisins can be mixed into any order.
-The Ice Creamsmith also offers a selection of frozen yogurt and dairy-free sorbets, and a variety of treats and beverages like old-fashioned banana splits, cream sodas, and floats, as well as ice cream cakes, pies, and cupcakes.
-Note: The Ice Creamsmith is cash only.
+Founded in 1976, the Ice Creamsmith is a neighborhood staple, famous for homemade ice cream, produced in small batches.
+The quaint shop makes over 10 flavors, staples like sweet cream, mocha, chocolate chip, and strawberry and a number of special monthly flavors, posted on the window.
+Over a dozen “mixins,” including cookies, coconut, jelly beans, and chocolate-covered raisins, can be added to any order.
+There’s a selection of frozen yogurt and dairy-free sorbets, and a variety of treats and beverages like old-fashioned banana splits, cream sodas, and floats, as well as ice cream cakes, pies, and cupcakes.
+Note: it’s cash only.